xrdocs/programmability/_blogs/Dial-out-MDT-with-TIG.md

 <p align="justify">Remember that the IP address in the destination-group pertains to the server hosting Telegraf, and the port number should align with what's specified in the 'telegraf.conf' file.
 <br>
 <br>
-Additionally, pay attention to the 'protocol grpc no-tls' configuration, as it reflects the usage of grpc dial-out MDT.</p>
+Additionally, pay attention to 'protocol grpc no-tls' configuration.
+This needs to be mentioned explicitly as TLS is enabled by default.</p>

-Step2: Create a sensor-group: This is a group of sensor-path that router streams.
+<b>Step2:</b> Create a <b>sensor-group:</b> This is a group of sensor-path(s) that router streams.
 In short, <b>what to send</b>.

 ```
 RP/0/RP0/CPU0:ios(config)#telemetry model-driven